 - For the first time in history, a global regulatory framework has to be developed from scratch;

-- Presently, it would be best for adopt a moratorium on all unilateral or multilateral geo-engineering measures until the regulatory framework is in place.
+- Presently, it would be best for adopting a moratorium on all unilateral or multilateral geo-engineering measures until the regulatory framework is in place.

 The individual article (German) can be bought online for a fee of 2 Euros at the Website of Internationale Politik.
 The entire issue no. 1 of vol. 65 (2010) of Internationale Politik, containing the article, can be ordered for 14.90 Euros (plus packaging and postage).